predrag3141/PSLQ/README.md

 ### Notation

-The notation used below follows the original PSLQ paper, except many matrices are indexed by iteration.
+The notation used below follows the original PSLQ paper, except many matrices are indexed by and iteration number denoted _k_.
 Initial matrices are:
 - _x_, the input to PSLQ.
 It is a unit vector of real numbers, none of which is 0.
 - _P_ = _H<sub>x</sub>H<sub>x</sub><sup>t</sup>_
 - _H<sub>x</sub>_ is the initial value of the _n_ x _n-1_ matrix _H_.